EstebanForge/UnrePress/README.md

 ## Installation

-For now, go to [tags](https://github.com/EstebanForge/UnrePress/tags) and download the zip of the most recent one.
+Go to the Releases page, and download the most recent one.
+Install it as any other WordPress plugin.

 Consider that this proyect is still in active development and not stable.
 Don't use this on production, until 1.0 is released.